Department of Britain, Europe and Prehistory

-The Department of Portable Antiquities and Treasure co-ordinates the Portable Antiquities Scheme (PAS), a voluntary initiative to record archaeological objects found by members of the public in England and Wales.
+The Department of Britain, Europe and Prehistory co-ordinates the Portable Antiquities Scheme (PAS), a voluntary initiative to record archaeological objects found by members of the public in England and Wales.

 Since March 2007 the department has also been responsible for administering the Treasure Act 1996 on behalf of the UK Government.